 All normal men and women lose scalp hair every day which averages between 25 to 100 hairs per day.
 Some individuals can normally shed up to 150 hairs per day.
 When hair loss is increased compared to daily baseline hair loss or it occurs in patches then it is abnormal.
 Abnormal hair shedding or bald areas on the scalp constitute a hair loss disorder, which is also known as alopecia.
-Hair usually becomes thin and weak (miniaturization) before there is complete loss.
+Hair usually becomes thin and weak (miniaturization) before there is a complete loss.

 Why is Hair Loss Important?

 Hair loss isn’t only just cosmetic.
 Hair loss can have detrimental psychological effects.
 Studies have shown that hair loss can be associated with low self-esteem, depression, introversion, and feelings of unattractiveness.
 This is particularly true in Western societies and increasing true in Eastern societies.
-Generally economically developed countries place great value on youthful appearance and attractiveness.
-Some studies have shown that based on appearance alone, men with hair loss (as well as other features) are seen as less attractive, less assertive, less likeable, and less successful than men without hair loss.
+Generally, economically developed countries place great value on youthful appearance and attractiveness.
+Some studies have shown that based on appearance alone, men with hair loss (as well as other features) are seen as less attractive, less assertive, less likable, and less successful than men without hair loss.

 How prevalent is Hair Loss?

 - Studies have shown that more than 50 percent of all men over the age of 50 will be affected by male pattern baldness to some extent and up to 80% of men age 70.